agrifooddatacanada/OCA_training_pathway/README.md

 ## Verify your OCA schema bundle

 You can [verify the integrity of an OCA Bundle](verify_OCA_bundle.md) by using the validate function of the OCA Browser.
-The function examines the OCA Bundle for any errors, such as incomplete or incorrect overlays, and provides information about any identified problems.

 Also see the section ["Learn about SAID identifiers"](#6-learn-about-said-identifiers) below for more information on one of the principles of verifying an OCA Bundle.